steveworld/search/search-mr/README.md

                          will  be  uploaded  to  each  MR  task.
 Example:
                          /path/to/log4j.properties
-  --verbose, -v          Turn on verbose output. (default: false)
+  --verbose, -v          Turn on verbose output. (default: false) --show-non-solr-cloud  Also show options for  Non-SolrCloud mode as part
+                         of --help. (default: false)

 Required arguments:
   --output-dir HDFS_URI  HDFS directory to write  Solr  indexes to.
 Inside